Albion, California: Schools

-The town belongs to the Mendocino Unified School District and children attend Albion Elementary School or Mendocino K-8 School until third grade, then Mendocino K-8 School and Mendocino High School.
+The town belongs to the Mendocino Unified School District, and children attend Albion Elementary School or Mendocino K-8 School until third grade, then Mendocino K-8 School and Mendocino High School.

 The Albion Biological Field Station, a facility of Pacific Union College (a private Seventh-day Adventist college) is located in Albion, on the south bank of the Albion River; it offers college biology courses to Pacific Union students as well as shorter courses for elementary and high school students and seniors.

 Demographics

+Albion first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Albion had a population of 168.
+The 2020 United States census reported that Albion had a population of 153.
 The population density was 84.3 PD/sqmi.
-The racial makeup of Albion was 150 (89.3%) White, 1 (0.6%) African American, 4 (2.4%) Native American, 5 (3.0%) Asian, 0 (0.0%) Pacific Islander, 0 (0.0%) from other races, and 8 (4.8%) from two or more races.
-Hispanic or Latino of any race were 4 persons (2.4%).
+The racial makeup of Albion was 92.8% White, 0.0% African American, 0.7% Native American, 0.0% Asian, 1.3% Pacific Islander, 1.3% from other races, and 3.9% from two or more races.
+Hispanic or Latino of any race were 3.9% of the population.

-The Census reported that 156 people (92.9% of the population) lived in households, 12 (7.1%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.
+The census reported that 94.1% of the population lived in households, 5.9% lived in non-institutionalized group quarters, and none were institutionalized.

-There were 82 households, out of which 13 (15.9%) had children under the age of 18 living in them, 20 (24.4%) were opposite-sex married couples living together, 8 (9.8%) had a female householder with no husband present, 5 (6.1%) had a male householder with no wife present.
-There were 8 (9.8%) unmarried opposite-sex partnerships, and 1 (1.2%) same-sex married couples or partnerships.
-36 households (43.9%) were made up of individuals, and 15 (18.3%) had someone living alone who was 65 years of age or older.
-The average household size was 1.90.
-There were 33 families (40.2% of all households); the average family size was 2.55.
+There were 74 households, out of which 20.3% included children under the age of 18, 44.6% were married-couple households, 16.2% were cohabiting couple households, 17.6% had a female householder with no partner present, and 21.6% had a male householder with no partner present.
+27.0% of households were one person, and 13.5% were one person aged 65 or older.
+The average household size was 1.95.
+There were 46 families (62.2% of all households).